lewishowles/components/src/components/form/form-field/form-field.md

 - type: `boolean`
 - default: `true`

-Whether to display the label for `text` and `select` fields.
+Whether to display the label for `text`, `select`, and `checkbox` fields.
 When `false`, the label remains available to screen readers but is visually hidden.

 ### `multiple`